johanndiep/language-models-trajectory-generators/README.Mistral.md

 ## Fine-tuning Improvements

 ### Dataset Generation
-The dataset was provided to us by the first author of the original repo and paper (John Kwon, https://www.linkedin.com/in/john-teyun-kwon/).
+The dataset was provided to us by the first author of the original repo and paper ([John Kwon](https://www.linkedin.com/in/john-teyun-kwon/)).
 The dataset consisted of 130 examples from testing the original codebase, utilising GPT models as the LLMs.
 Each entry of the dataset was a raw terminal output from the simulator run, similar to what a user would get if they run the system themselves and collect the terminal outputs.
 In the dataset, each entry was a run with a different command; there were a total of 35 unique commands, each repeated several times.
 Examples of similar commands can be found in the `/outputs` folder in the original repo.

 The raw data had to be cleaned and formatted into the standard for Mistral datasets to allow for fine-tuning.
 The structure used is the same as the default instruct data structure outlined in https://docs.mistral.ai/capabilities/finetuning/#1-default-instruct.
 The script `create_finetune_dataset.py` was written to process the data into that structure.
 The inputs are the raw dataset folder path `--data_path` and the name of the terminal output text files `--data_file_name` (the file for each run was named the same, only the sub-folder paths differed).
 The script would then find all dataset files with that name and:
 1. Do pre- and post-cleaning of the string, removing terminal output artifacts, irrelevant to the data.